UMAprotocol/UMIPs/impossible-finance-price-feed.md

 # Motivation

 This UMIP allows the DVM to support price requests for IF tokens.
-Along with the above UMIP, this would allow support of Impossible Finance tokens to be used as collateral.
+Along with the above UMIP, this would allow support for Impossible Finance tokens to be used as collateral.

 # Data Specifications